arvkevi/listipy/README.md

 # Listipy

 `listipy` is a Visual Studio Code extension that will convert a selection of text to properly-formatted Python list.
+Install Listipy from the Visual Studio Code [Marketplace](https://marketplace.visualstudio.com/items?itemName=arvkevi.listipy).

 ![](images/demo.gif)